-• Improved facilities should be provided for the Courts of Justice The MOT has developed the ML/TF training program for all stakeholders (MOT, Police, Customs, PPO, Landsrecherche, Tax Office and National Security Agency) which was approved and financed by the Minister of Justice (Crime Fund).
-The training will start in January 2015.
-STATUS QUO; NO NEW UPDATE.
-TRAINING PROGRAM WAS SUBMITTED IN NOVEMBER 2014 AND IS AWAITING APPROVAL.
-The Courts of Justice is using the extra facilities provided.
-THE AML/CTF TRAINING PROGRAM II HAS BEEN APPROVED BY THE MINISTER AND THE EXECUTION THEREOF STARTED IN AUGUST 2015.
-SINCE, THE CUSTOMS DEPARTMENT HAS RECEIVED TRAINING ON THE EXECUTION OF THE NATIONAL ORDINANCE BORDERCROSSING MONEY TRANSFERS.
-THE POLICE DEPARTMENT AND THE LANDSRECHERCHE WILL RECEIVE TRAINING BEFORE THE END OF THE YEAR 2015.
 31. National co- operation PC The CIWG needs to be formally established.
 Many of the national coordination mechanisms (such as the national AML Committee - CIWG; and Trainings to be undertaken by the PPO) are not yet in operation.
 The CIWG needs to be formally established.
 The Authorities should ensure the implementation of the mechanism for coordination that were informed to the Team.
+The Courts of Justice is using the extra facilities provided.
 The anti-money laundering and terrorism financing committee was formally established by national decree dated June 8 th , 2012.
 Due to a problem of dysfunctioning of the committee, the minister of Justice decided to replace the committee by a National Co-ordinator AML/CTF.
 This function is carried out by the (Head of the) MOT.
-The function of the national co-ordinator has been included in the amended NORUT (AB 2014 no 51)

-is the authority who based on rec 31 co-ordinates policy co-operation across all relevant competent authorities; this includes operational co-operation between authorities at the law enforcement, FIU level including Customs authorities and where appropriate between FIU, law enforcement and supervisors.
+The function of the national co-ordinator has been included in the amended NORUT (AB 2014 no 51) is the authority who based on rec 31 co-ordinates policy co-operation across all relevant competent authorities; this includes operational co-operation between authorities at the law enforcement, FIU level including Customs authorities and where appropriate between FIU, law enforcement and supervisors.
 Discussions with ALL stakeholders have already started.
 STATUS QUO; NO NEW UPDATE.
 THE NATIONAL CO-ORDINATOR IS IN CONSULTATION WITH THE STAKEHOLDERS ON THE UPDATE OF THE LEGISLATION.
-IN 2014 SINT MAARTEN UPDATED ITS NORUT AND CHOSE TO IMPLEMENT THE NATIONAL AML/CTF CO-ORDINATOR SINCE IT SEES CONFLICT OF INTEREST WITH A AML/CTF COMMITTEE FORMAT (IN WHICH STAKEHOLDERS HAVE REPRESENTATION).
-THE NATIONAL CO- ORDINATOR MEETS WITH THE RELEVANT STAKEHOLDERS DURING THE DRAFTING OF THE MERGED NORUT AND NOIS TO GET THEIR INPUT.
-THE NATIONAL CO-ORDINATOR HAS MET WITH THE LAW ENFORCEMENT REPRESENTATIVES TO START PREPARATIONS FOR THE NRA.
-INFORMATION SHARING WITH ALL STAKEHOLDERS WILL TAKE PLACE NEXT YEAR.
 32. Statistics PC No statistics available relating to requests to overseas MOTs.
-No statistics available for requests for additional information by the MOT to reporting entities. • The Authorities should ensure that comprehensive statistics are maintained in relation to the investigation, prosecution, and conviction of ML related cases Statistics on requests made to and from overseas FIUs are available.
+No statistics available for requests for additional information by the MOT to reporting entities.
+Several reporting entities have not filed UTRs for either subjective or objective indicators and appear not to understand or know their responsibility to report.
+The Authorities should ensure that comprehensive statistics are maintained in relation to the investigation, prosecution, and conviction of ML related cases The authorities should ensure that relevant statistics are maintained for Sint Maarten with respect to requests for additional information by the MOT.
+Statistics on requests made to and from overseas FIUs are available.
 Requests for information from FIUs: 35.
 Requests for information to FIUs: 15.
+The MOT will host training sessions on ML/TF for the reporting entities and DNFBPs.
+Already five sessions have been organized by the MOT,